-WHEREAS, the City Council adopted Resolution 6274-2019 declaring a climate emergency and committing to ongoing actions to restore a safe climate on December 3, 2019; and

-WHEREAS, on January 7, 2020 the City Council approved the creation of a Climate Action Committee to focus on climate efforts and make recommendations to the City Council.
-One duty of the Climate Action Committee was to create a Climate Action Framework to guide the City's next steps in meeting the goals of the Climate Emergency Resolution; and
+On December 3, 2019 the City Council adopted Resolution 6274-2019 declaring a climate emergency and committing to ongoing actions to restore a safe climate.
+On January 7, 2020 the City Council approved the creation of a Climate Action Committee to focus on climate efforts and make recommendations to the City Council.
+One duty of the Climate Action Committee was to create a Climate Action Framework to guide the City's next steps in meeting the goals of the Climate Emergency Resolution.